Kids' Health

 How Does ABA Therapy Help Autism in Early Childhood?

-Imagine a world where children with autism can communicate effectively, build meaningful relationships, and participate fully in their communities.
-This is the vision that drives Applied Behavior Analysis (ABA) therapy.
-ABA is a proven approach that has transformed the lives of countless children with autism, providing them with the tools they need to reach their full potential.
+Imagine a world in which children with autism can communicate appropriately, establish meaningful relationships, and have the fullest possible involvement within their communities.
+Applied Behavior Analysis (ABA) is the science that makes that vision real.
+For thousands of children with autism, ABA has been shown to make a real, positive difference in their lives and give them the tools they need to have the best opportunity to reach their full potential.

 Key Concepts of ABA Therapy